yangliuy/Intent-Aware-Ranking-Transformers/README.md

 The code for data preprocessing is in the folder IART/conqa.
 The input data format is

 ```
-label \t context (utterances seperated by \t) \t response.
+label \t context (utterances separated by \t) \t response.
 ```

  To generate the pkl data files used for model training/testing, you need to firstly run the script conqa/data_preprocess_dam.py to do data preprocessing.
-After that you need to run the script conqa/transfer_mz_to_dam_format.py to transfer the preprocsed data in MatchZoo model format to the input data format of DAM/IART model.
+After that you need to run the script conqa/transfer_mz_to_dam_format.py to transfer the preprocessed data in MatchZoo model format to the input data format of DAM/IART model.

-The user intent feature vectors output by the user intent classifier are stored in a seperate input text file.
+The user intent feature vectors output by the user intent classifier are stored in a separate input text file.
 The format of the user intent vector should be

 ```
 UtteranceID_or_ResponseID \t intent_vector (12 dimensional real value vector for MS/UDC)